-- 1. If a teacher desires a leave of absence, she must file a written request with the superintendent at least 30 days prior to the anticipated date of such leave. - 2.
-Any leave of absence shall be for the duration of the pregnancy and extended no longer than through the post-natal examination period, usually six weeks after termination of the pregnancy. - 3.
+- 1. If a teacher desires a leave of absence, she must file a written request with the superintendent at least thirty (30) days before the anticipated date of such leave. - 2.
+Any leave of absence shall be for the duration of the pregnancy and extended no longer than through the post-natal examination period, usually six (6) weeks after termination of the pregnancy. - 3.
 After the termination of the pregnancy, the teacher shall be permitted to return from leave at any time.
-However, unless parental leave has been granted, such return shall be no later than following the post-natal examination period, usually six weeks after termination of the pregnancy.
-Upon returning from leave of absence, the teacher must provide a physician's certification that she is physically sound and able to perform all normal duties of her position.
-The Board may choose, at its option and expense, to have the teacher examined by the Board's physician prior to the teacher's return to work. - 4.
-Section I of this Article is not applicable. - 5.
+However, unless parental leave has been granted, such return shall be no later than following the post-natal examination period, usually six (6) weeks after termination of the pregnancy. - 4.
+Section I of this Article (Notification Requirements) is not applicable. - 5.
 A teacher will be granted full seniority credit for the time on maternity leave.
 Upon return from such leave, a teacher shall be placed on the salary schedule at the same step from which the teacher went on leave.